WordPress/gutenberg/docs/contributors/code/getting-started-with-code-contribution.md

 To access the MySQL database on the `wp-env` instance you will first need the connection details.
 To do this:

-1. In a terminal, navigate to your local Gutenberg repo
+1. In a terminal, navigate to your local Gutenberg repo.
-2. Run `npm run wp-env start` - information about the MySQL port should be logged into the terminal.
+2. Run `npm run wp-env start` - various information about the `wp-env` environment should be logged into the terminal.

+3. In the output from step 2, look for information about the _MySQL_ port:
    For example:

 > MySQL is listening on port {MYSQL_PORT_NUMBER}

-3. Copy / make a note of this port number (note this will change each time `wp-env` restarts).
+4. Copy / make a note of this port number (note this will change each time `wp-env` restarts).
-4. You can now connect to the MySQL instance using the following details being sure to replace `{MYSQL_PORT_NUMBER}` with the port number from step two.
+5. You can now connect to the MySQL instance using the following details being sure to replace `{MYSQL_PORT_NUMBER}` with the port number from step three.

 ```
 Host: 127.0.0.1